Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 GenSym.
 We will run 13 programs so the total running time is ~26 hours.

+We recommend running this benchmark on a machine with *at least 128GB memory*.
 The long-running benchmark of Table II reported in our paper is conducted on a machine with 4 Intel Xeon 8168 CPUs and 3TB memory.
-Running this benchmark on 32GB machine will result in fewer path number due to memory limit.
-We recommend running this benchmark on a machine with at least 128GB memory.
+Using a machine with 32GB memory will result in fewer path number from KLEE or killed process of GenSym.

 To launch the long-running benchmark, run:
 ```